If you have already visited Villa Tugendhat and would like to discover other important buildings, we have some tips for you.

 The Brno Architectural Trail project was created in cooperation between the City of Brno and the Brno House of Arts, thanks to the financial support of the European Regional Development Funds.
 Through a freely accessible internet database, a printed map and a publication, it provides all those interested in architecture with detailed information about Brno buildings built between 1918-1945.
 On the website www.bam.brno.cz, a database of 400 buildings is available for experts and the general public alike, with information on their exact address, GPS coordinates, public transport stops in the vicinity, or on their conservation and public accessibility.

-The villa of Alfred Löw-Beer, Greta Tugendhat’s father, is located near Villa Tugendhat and thanks to a turnstile installed at the border of the gardens of both villas in 2020, it is possible to easily connect a visit to both buildings.
-In the villa itself, you can visit a permanent exhibition titled The World of the Brno Bourgeoisie Between Löw-Beer and Tugendhat, or a guided tour of the technical facilities of the villa.
+The villa of Alfred Löw-Beer, Greta Tugendhat’s father, is located near Villa Tugendhat.
+In the villa itself, you can visit a permanent exhibition entitled “Jews in Moravia. the villa and its inhabitants”, or a guided tour of the technical facilities of the villa.
 In the freely accessible garden of Villa Löw-Beer, you can also enjoy Café Löw-Beer or the Celnice exhibition space.

 The residential villa owned by architect and builder Josef Arnold was built in 1862 as the second house in the newly established villa colony in Černá Pole on the slope above the Lužánky park on today’s Drobného Street No. 26 (formerly Huttergasse 38).